moloy900/toolesy/pages/Website Management Tools/slugify-url-generator-create-seo-friendly-urls-permalinks.md

       <li><strong>Digital Marketers:</strong> Ensure all your landing pages and content have SEO-optimized URLs</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is a URL slug and why is it important?</strong><br>
+    <p><strong>What is a URL slug and why is it important?</strong><br>
-      A: A URL slug is the part of a URL that identifies a specific page in a human-readable format.
+      A URL slug is the part of a URL that identifies a specific page in a human-readable format.
 It's important for SEO because search engines use slugs to understand page content, and users are more likely to click on clean, descriptive URLs.</p>

-    <p><strong>Q: What makes a good SEO-friendly URL slug?</strong><br>
+    <p><strong>What makes a good SEO-friendly URL slug?</strong><br>
-      A: A good slug is concise, descriptive, uses hyphens as separators, includes relevant keywords, is in lowercase, and avoids special characters or stop words.</p>
+      A good slug is concise, descriptive, uses hyphens as separators, includes relevant keywords, is in lowercase, and avoids special characters or stop words.</p>

-    <p><strong>Q: How long should a URL slug be?</strong><br>
+    <p><strong>How long should a URL slug be?</strong><br>
-      A: Ideally, keep slugs under 100 characters.
+      Ideally, keep slugs under 100 characters.
 Shorter slugs are easier to read and share, while still being descriptive enough for SEO purposes.</p>

-    <p><strong>Q: Should I use hyphens or underscores in URLs?</strong><br>
+    <p><strong>Should I use hyphens or underscores in URLs?</strong><br>
-      A: Use hyphens (-).
+      Use hyphens (-).
 Search engines treat hyphens as word separators, while underscores are treated as connectors, making hyphens better for SEO.</p>

-    <p><strong>Q: Can I use this tool for non-English text?</strong><br>
+    <p><strong>Can I use this tool for non-English text?</strong><br>
-      A: Yes, our slugify tool supports international characters and will convert them to their ASCII equivalents where possible.</p>
+      Yes, our slugify tool supports international characters and will convert them to their ASCII equivalents where possible.</p>

     <h3>Why Choose Our Slugify URL Generator?</h3>
     <p>Our <strong>slugify tool</strong> provides advanced customization options, real-time preview, and batch processing capabilities.
 Unlike basic slug generators, we offer multiple separator options, length controls, and strict mode for different use cases.
 The tool works entirely in your browser, ensuring your content remains private and secure.</p>